Say goodbye to your legacy VPNMake the switch to Tailscale

 SSH has been the standard protocol for securely connecting to remote systems for decades, but configuring safe and compliant team access to multiple machines and resources is hard.
 SSH lacks integrated central management capabilities, preventing you from easily setting and changing access controls, authentication requirements, and audit mechanisms.

 In this article, we’ll explore how you can securely connect distributed workforces using VPNs while still retaining the benefits of SSH.
-You’ll learn how Tailscale lets you easily connect to any of your devices with zero configuration.
+You’ll learn how to connect remote users to any of your devices with zero configuration.

 Remote work doesn’t work without good tools for remote access, collaboration, and sharing.
 Even if your team members are distributed around the world, they need to collaborate on projects, files, and infrastructure that reside in centralized systems.